newatoms/beta/projects/science-of-images/post.md

 Why these encounters with our emotions happen is hard to explain, but let's try anyway.

-The *appeal* we have towards an image is our natural attraction.
+*Appeal* is our natural attraction towards an image.
 We might not be able to explain *why* we love an image because [our conscious thought hasn’t yet caught up with our subconscious](https://en.wikipedia.org/wiki/Empirical_relationship).

 Immediate, emotional reactions are some of the strongest connections we can make to visual content.
 They occur from the part of the brain that is also related to our [survival instincts](http://adventure.howstuffworks.com/survival/wilderness/wired-for-survival1.htm), which means that the reaction will likely be more direct and intense if it appeals to our emotions.